 Now that you’re registered, it’s time to talk about what you can do between now and Election Day.

 - A great next step is helping others through registering to vote.

 - Ask your friends, ask your mom, ask your neighbor if they are registered—and if not, show them how easy it is!

 - The Shelby County Election Commission needs paid poll workers and absentee ballot counters in order to deliver a free and fair election with accurate results.
 You could earn up to $190 for your services—ain’t that a nice chunk of change?
 Find out more here.

-Election Day isn’t until November 3rd, 2020, but early voting kicks off October 14th and goes through October 29th.
+Election Day isn’t until November 8th, 2022, but early voting kicks off October 19th and goes through November 3rd.

 Early voting locations and times can be found here.

-If you are worried about COVID-19 risks, you should know that in the August election, voters gave high marks to the polling locations for the extreme commitment to sanitary, safe conditions.
+If you are worried about COVID-19 risks, you should know that in the August election, past voters gave high marks to the polling locations for their extreme commitment to sanitary, safe conditions.